darkwhite2050/alx-pre_course/0x01-git/README.md

-This is folder of my readme
+This is folder of my readme updated